 The outside world is full of the unknown.
 It is full of people that might hurt them, its full of events they cant control, and its full of all sorts of other dangers like a nightmare that is to be avoided at all costs.

-Lets face it, we all like control, and we all use it.
+Let's face it, we all like control, and we all use it.
 We have Managers that have control over their staff.
 We have school principals that have control over their teachers and students.
-Pastors have control over their Church and Flock.
+Pastors have control over their Church and flock.

 Control is not a bad thing when used properly.

-The person with Avoidant Personality Disorder (Avpd) must have control over everything because to not be in control is to risk being hurt.
+The person with Avoidant Personality (Avpd) must have control over everything because to not be in control is to risk being hurt.
 If the Avoidant is in control, there is a much smaller chance they will get hurt.

-Unfortunately, this control can become so bad that the person they are in a relationship with, can become abused physically or verbally or both.
+Unfortunately, this control can become so bad that the person they are in a relationship with, can become abused physically, or verbally, or both.

 This control can become so strong and unhealthy that it turns into possession.
-Once the Avoidant feels they possess the other person, the Avoidant may not let the other person go out of the house, wont let them meet with friends or family and will prevent them from doing other normal things so they don't risk losing their procession.
+Once the Avoidant feels they possess the other person, the Avoidant may not let the other person go out of the house, wont let them meet with friends or family and will prevent them from doing other normal things so they don't risk losing their possession.

 If the partner attempts to leave, the Avoidant can become outraged and decide that if they cant have the partner, no one will!